lracaicedo/EcoGenomics/Lab Notebook.md

 03/05/17

-we have 94 reds, but 24 samples; we need to use one of two approaches towards analyzing each sample separately:
+we have 94 reads, but 24 samples; we need to use one of two approaches towards analyzing each sample separately:

 01_rep1.sam, 01_rep2.sam.. —> Merge using "samtools"